-Rep. Ralph M. Hall, Texas Republican, is chairman of the House Committee on Science, Space and Technology.
+Rep. John Kline, Minnesota Republican, is chairman of the House Committee on Education and the Workforce.